 If a company chooses to buy certificates to support an on-product claim, they should first start by quantifying their plastic usage by material type.
 Tools such as the ReSource Footprint Tracker or Guidelines for Corporate Plastic Stewardship can be used to support this endeavor.

-The RMS only allows for labeling if certificates match the same material categories used in the package at 100% of the equivalent volume (ARCs are traded by weight).
+The RMS only allows for labeling if certificates match the same material categories used in the package at at least 70% of the equivalent volume1.
 WWF points out this is a key consideration in a credit trading system, as the credits (which now represent investment) need to help directly connect the recycling and manufacturing of specific products.
 ARCs are originally generated by certified reprocessors, where detailed accounting and third party auditing occurs.
 By design, our labeling system relies on a brand owner matching certificates to the same materials used in a product or package.

 One of the real risks for a credit trading system is that a claim made on the same material could be made twice, or by multiple parties in the system.
 This would inflate the true impact of the certificate or investment.
 With all trading systems, there should be a means to ensure that certificates are unique, and come from a verified source.
 The RMS stipulates that ARC generators must be certified by a third party auditor.
 Each ARC that’s generated will be given a unique serial number and traded through a secure registry.
 In fact, the ARCs can only transact through the registry to assure no double counting.